USEPA/e-manifest/docs/src/Services/Manifest/billing.md

 5. The service will generate JSON containing:

-   - billingAccount: EPA Site Id
+   - billingAccount: EPA site ID
    - billId: unique bill id
    - If invalid dates are provided, the service will specify the invalid dates
    - billStatus: Following values can be returned: "Active", "Unpaid", "InProgress", "ReadyForPayment",